Live suggestions

 - Styling (CSS) is intentionally left up to you, as you know best what fits within the overall design of your website.

 Given all the above, you may want to consider an existing autocomplete widget or library, either in vanilla JavaScript or specifically built for the JavaScript framework(s) you already use.
 This can be a great choice, as things like sophisticated keyboard event handling and accessibility support are often built-in, potentially saving you a ton of work.
-When investigating this option, do make sure you look for the ability to customize the live suggestions HTML output, specifically in the following ways:

 - Ensure that you are able to generate two different lists of HTML elements (suggestions and hits).
 Some autocomplete widgets assume homogeneous data, which can make it hard or even impossible to show Pandosearch suggestions and hits simultaneously.